-Rates of stage recession increased across the Everglades Protection Area (EPA).
-WCA-3A-an important region for wading bird foraging-continues to experience recession rates that are too fast to maintain depths needed for wading bird foraging throughout the nesting season.
-WCA-3A North met the stage target of 9.4' NGVD29 at gauge 63 on March 15, 2025, and conditions are currently supporting limited wading bird nesting.
-However, the current recession rate is expected to result in deteriorating foraging conditions throughout the EPA; poor stork and white ibis nesting success is expected as below average depths, and the rapid decline of suitable foraging habitat will most likely lead to nest abandonment.
-Slower recession rates in these areas would improve nesting prospects.
-Meanwhile, water depths in Taylor Slough and salinities in Florida Bay remain well-positioned for this point in the dry season.
-Florida Bay's minimum flows and levels (MFL) metrics also remain well outside of harmful thresholds.
+Over the past week, rates of stage recession slowed down across most of the Everglades Protection Area (EPA).
+In previous weeks, WCA-3A-an important region for wading bird foraging as the dry season progresses-has experienced recession rates that were too fast to maintain depths needed for wading bird foraging throughout the nesting season.
+However, this week following a rain event, recession rates were reduced in this region, which is beneficial for wading birds, helping to maintain water depths needed for optimal foraging habitat.
+If the rate of dry-down returns to previous conditions, deteriorating foraging conditions could return throughout the EPA.
+Poor stork and white ibis nesting success is expected as below average depths, and the rapid decline of suitable foraging habitat will most likely lead to nest abandonment.
+Moderate rain input and slower recession rates in these areas would improve nesting prospects for both wood storks and white ibis.
+Meanwhile, salinities in Florida Bay remain well-positioned for this point in the dry season.
+Florida Bay's minimum flows and levels (MFL) metrics also remain outside of harmful thresholds.
+Special regulations were issued last week for low water in WCA-3A North, limiting public use.